-Welcome to Time Worn Watches where we explore the world of antique watches.
+Welcome to Time Worn Watches, where we explore the world of antique watches.
 My particular fields of interest are antique pocket watches and First World War trench watches.
 In these pages, we will investigate the history of pocket watches and antique timepieces in general.
 We will also take a look at specific watches in my collection, plus many other fascinating antique watches that are available online.
 Antiques, in my view, are objects that are at least a hundred years old.
 I am not an expert or a dealer, just a collector with a passion for antique watches.
 It is a fascinating and rewarding hobby.
+We do not sell antique watches.

 Popular posts